hashobject/blog.hashobject.com/resources/posts/20130615-tips-for-running-clojure-webapp-on-amazon-beanstalk.md

 ```

-For Ring/Compojure projects just put this code somewhere on top of your web handler file.
+For Ring/Compojure projects just put this code somewhere at the top of your web handler file.

 ## Force HTTPS